matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Asynchronous

-- Events are captured asynchronously.
+- Events captured asynchronously.
-- A function is defined to execute when an event is emitted.
+- A function defined to execute when an event emitted.
-- Another function is defined if an error is emitted.
+- Another function defined if an error emitted.
-- Another function is defined when complete is emitted.
+- Another function defined when complete is emitted.
 - GoF Observer Pattern.
 - ReactiveX Observable.